mishael-fav/mishael-fav/README.md

 - 👋 Hi, I’m @mishael-fav
-- 👀 I’m interested in Data Analysis
+- 👀 I’m a Data Analyst
-- 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on Data Analysis Projects
-- 📫 How to reach me ''
+- 📫 How to reach me 'Alelumefavour@gmail.com'

 <!---
 mishael-fav/mishael-fav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.